For hard core combers!

 - J-Pop group Brown Eyed Girls has the kunoichi version in their Kill Bill video, among the various other assassinations.

 - The Erlking's Daughter in Roommates has a hair pin as part of her human disguise that came handy in many situations.
 Including as stabbing weapon to threaten a magical mercenary with it.
+And Glinda had magic sleeping spell poppies amongst the Flower in Her Hair at least once.

 - From Dubious Company, we have Tiren's hair...chopstick...things.